Cneoridium: Taxonomic history and classification

 This species was first discovered to Western science by Thomas Nuttall, an English botanist and naturalist.
 Nuttall had arrived in San Diego aboard the hide ship Pilgrim, staying in the harbor for three weeks as he waited for a Bryant and Sturgis ship to sail him back to Boston.
-Nuttall was one of few naturalists to step foot in the region at the time, being preceded by Menzies, Botta, Coulter, and Deppe, all of whom had only stopped in San Diego briefly.
+Nuttall was one of few naturalists to set foot in the region at the time, being preceded by Menzies, Botta, Coulter, and Deppe, all of whom had only stopped in San Diego briefly.
 In Nuttall's stay in San Diego, he collected around 44 species of plants.
-Nuttall likely encountered this species on Point Loma, as he spent extensive time on the peninsula (for it was the original anchorage in the San Diego Bay) and it is home to an abundant population of this plant.
+Nuttall likely encountered this species on Point Loma, as he spent extensive time on the peninsula (for it was the original anchorage in San Diego Bay) and it is home to an abundant population of this plant.

 From Nuttall's work, eminent North American botanists John Torrey and Asa Gray described this species as Pitavia dumosa in their Flora of North America.
 However, the pair had failed to find Nuttall's notes on the plant, and had to describe this species based on incomplete specimens.
 The botanists also noted that this species appeared to differ from the Pitavia genus as circumscribed by Jussieu.
 Botanist Joseph Dalton Hooker later combined this species into Cneoridium dumosum, but he produced a nomen invalidum (invalid name) as he failed to specify the rank.
 Henri Ernest Baillon later corrected Hooker's mistake in 1873, with the fourth volume of his publication Histoire des Plantes, leading to the current name Cneoridium dumosum (Nutt.)
 Hook.f. ex Baill.

 The genus Cneoridium is placed in the subfamily Amyridoideae, placing it as a close relative to Amyris, its sister clade, and Stauranthus.
 The three genera also share morphological features, such as their fleshy fruits, characterized in this genus by the berries.